vhildebrand/HeartwoodRivals/PRD.md

 U3.1

-As an agent, I can store and retrieve memories of observations, interactions, and experiences.
+As an agent, I can periodically generate reflections about my recent experiences.

-Agent maintains a memory stream of events, searchable by semantic similarity and relevance.
+Agent analyzes recent memories to form insights about relationships, preferences, and patterns.
+These reflections are stored in the memory stream.

 U3.2

-As an agent, I can generate reflections about my experiences.
+As an agent, I can evaluate my own performance towards achieving a goal.

-Agent periodically analyzes memories to form insights about relationships, preferences, and patterns.
+Agent periodically asks itself "Am I succeeding?" and generates a self-assessment, storing it as a metacognitive memory.

 U3.3

-As an agent, I can use memories to inform current decisions.
+As an agent, if I am failing at a goal, I can change my strategy.

-Agent retrieves relevant memories when making decisions or responding to situations.
+A low performance evaluation triggers a metacognitive process where the agent generates new plans or modifies its core goals.

 U3.4